-While having a competitive salary is certainly a priority for many employees, it’s not the only thing they care about.
-People look for a great company culture, a positive work-life balance, and a comprehensive benefits plan.
-If your business is lacking in any of these areas, you risk losing out on great candidates and retaining critical employees.
-But, by offering competitive employee benefits, your company can attract top talent, keep current employees happy, and build a positive reputation.
-When creating a benefits plan, business owners need to know which employee benefits they are legally required to offer and which benefits give your business the competitive edge it needs.
+While a competitive salary is certainly a priority for many employees, it’s not the only thing they care about.
+People look for a great company culture, a positive work-life balance and a comprehensive benefits plan when searching for an employer.
+Businesses lacking in these areas risk losing out on great candidates and not retaining critical employees.
+But by offering competitive employee benefits, your company can attract top talent, keep current employees happy and build a positive reputation.
+When creating an employee benefits plan, business owners need to know which benefits they are legally required to offer and which give your business the competitive edge it needs.

-Employee benefits are the non-wage compensation employees receive in addition to their salary.
-Some employee benefits (see below) are required by law, but consider offering additional non-mandatory benefits that employees will appreciate.
-The specific benefits you offer employees can vary, but they should be compatible with your business.
-[Read related article: The core functions of HR Software]
+Employee benefits are the nonwage compensation employees receive in addition to their salary.
+Some employee benefits are required by law but businesses should consider offering additional nonmandatory benefits their employees will appreciate.
+Your specific benefits can vary but they should be compatible with your business.

-When an employer creates an employee benefits package, it can be provided either as a standard offering or as a plan with multiple benefit options that employees can choose from.
-If you decide to offer multiple optional benefits to your workers, employees accept or decline specific benefits during the annual open enrollment period.
-Most calendar-year benefit plans (starting on January 1) hold their open enrollment periods in November of the prior year.
+When an employer creates an employee benefits package, it can be provided either as a standard offering or as a plan with multiple employee benefits options.
+If you offer optional benefits to your workers, employees accept or decline specific benefits during the annual open enrollment period.
+Most calendar-year benefit plans (starting on January 1) hold open enrollment periods in November of the prior year.

 Plans that allow for benefits-eligible employees to cover dependents or beneficiaries require those designations to be specified during the open enrollment period.
-Employees who experience a qualifying life event (e.g., marriage, the birth of a child, adoption of child), anytime during their plan year can often change their benefit elections at that time.
+Employees who experience a qualifying life event, such as marriage, the birth of a child or the adoption of a child, anytime during their plan year can often change their benefit elections at that time.

-Employees place a high importance on benefits when evaluating job offers, so it is important that your business is – at the very least ― offering the most common types of employee benefits.
+Employees place high importance on benefits when evaluating job offers, so your business must be ― at the very least ― offering the most common types of employee benefits.

-Vin DiDonna, national practice leader, benefits consulting for Namely, said medical, dental, vision, life, and disability insurance, as well as the opportunity to access tax-advantaged health spending accounts like a flexible spending account (FSA) and a health savings account (HSA), are a few of the benefits employees expect.
+Vin DiDonna, national practice leader of benefits consulting for Namely, said medical, dental, vision, life and disability insurance as well as the opportunity to access tax-advantaged health spending accounts, such as a flexible spending account (FSA) and health savings account (HSA), are a few of the benefits employees expect.

 “From there, employers can offer a variety of benefits on both an employer-paid or employee-paid basis to help round out their overall benefits offering,” DiDonna told business.com.
 “It is typically here where employees compare and contrast benefits packages when evaluating multiple job offers.”